Looking for the best books for a 9-year-old? We’ve got the perfect list for you!

 Brystal Evergreen finds out that she can perform magic when reading a book from her library, but women aren’t supposed to read!

 When she is sentenced to a correctional facility, she was quickly whisked away to an academy where she can learn magic!
 My kids devoured this middle-grade fantasy as quickly as Chris Colfer’s last series.
+While no correctional facility could be as bad as Azkaban, this series is a perfect pick for books like Harry Potter for kids.

 This series of early readers has pictures on almost every page and easy to read language.
 The Stories, however, are fun and full of adventure.

 They are sure to keep your child engaged with fairies, trolls, and mermaids.
+With all the creatures in this series, these are perfect books like Harry Potter for kids.

 Love Fantasy Books?
 We do too!
 That’s why we created a list of Books Like Harry Potter and Books Like Percy Jackson!